vrutkovs/slides-developing-k8s-with-k8s/slides.md

 Note:

 In order to avoid paying for test machines too much another component ensures a limited amount of machines is being created.
-Boskos (from Greek word shepard) requires a job to receive a lease (similar to Kubernetes leader election leases) out of the available pool or wait until such lease is available.
+Boskos (from Greek word shepherd) requires a job to receive a lease (similar to Kubernetes leader election leases) out of the available pool or wait until such lease is available.

 ---
 <!-- .slide: class="image-only" -->